 - A number of departments have identified an optimal semester for students to study off campus.
 This is helpful information to pass along to your advisees.

 - Students should come to your advising sessions already having done their homework.
-After visiting the Intercultural Office and searching the resources available on the web page (such as the course equivalency database), students should have an idea of the programs that they are exploring as well as possible courses that they are hoping to take while studying off campus.
+After visiting the Agape Center for Local & Global Engagement and searching the resources available on the web page (such as the course equivalency database), students should have an idea of the programs that they are exploring as well as possible courses that they are hoping to take while studying off campus.

 - Many study abroad programs offer courses that can meet general education requirements; typically, students can fulfill general education history, literature, social science off campus.